-- Level 1 the fair value is calculated using quoted prices in active markets. - Level 2 the fair value is estimated using inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (as prices) or indirectly (derived from prices). - Level 3 the fair value is estimated using inputs for the asset or liability that are not based on observable market data.
+Level 2 the fair value is estimated using inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (as prices) or indirectly (derived from prices).

+Level 3 the fair value is estimated using inputs for the asset or liability that are not based on observable market data.